Observability of an ultraheavy diquark decaying into vectorlike quarks at the LHC: Acknowledgments

 \section{Acknowledgments}

 We thank Bodgan Dobrescu, Stefan Ghinescu and Julien Maurer for valuable comments and suggestions.

-The work of D.-C.C., C.A., I.-M.D., I.D. and M.-S.F. was supported by IFIN-HH under Contract No.~PN-23210104 with the Romanian Ministry of Education and Research.
+The work of D.-C.C., C.A., A.-M.D, I.-M.D., I.D. and M.-S.F. was supported by IFIN-HH under Contract No.~PN-23210104 with the Romanian Ministry of Education and Research.
+The work of G.M. was supported by the project "Romanian Hub for Artificial Intelligence - HRIA", MySMIS no.~334906.

 [1]{} [1]{#1}